rodriguez-salarichs/FastC/README.md

 Pre-installation
 ----------------

-You need to have gnuplot and to update glibc to 2.14
+You need to have gnuplot, imagemagick and to update glibc to 2.14

 Installation